 Two categories of restrictions apply to foreign investment activity in Ukraine.
 The first relates to general restrictions on investment activity, which are applied both to foreign and domestic investors.
-Pursuant to the applicable Ukrainian legislation, certain types of business activity may be pursued only by state-owned enterprises (e.g., the rocketry industry, banknotes, certain blank forms of securities certificates, etc.).
+Pursuant to the applicable Ukrainian legislation, certain types of business activity may be pursued only by state-owned enterprises (eg, the rocketry industry, banknotes, certain blank forms of securities certificates, etc.).
 The second category relates to certain restrictions applicable only to foreign investors.
-Principally, such restrictions represent the legally established threshold on the maximum permissible percentage of foreign investment in the charter capital of a Ukrainian enterprise doing business in a particular industry.
-The number of such restricted industries is extremely limited and is expected to decrease even further.
-For instance, such restrictions currently apply to the publishing business.
-Certain indirect limitations apply to banking and auditing activities.
-In addition, foreign citizens and legal entities are prohibited from owning agricultural land in Ukraine, and are authorized to own only land designated for non-agricultural use, under the current version of the Land Code of Ukraine.
+For example, foreign citizens and legal entities are prohibited from owning agricultural land in Ukraine, and are authorized to own only land designated for non-agricultural use, under the current version of the Land Code of Ukraine.